williamteav/personal_website/scale_armor/is2.md

 <p align="center"><img src="is2/3.JPG" alt="img" width="100%" height="100%" class="center"></p>

 The kit is in 1/72 scale and manufactured by Zvezda.
 This is both my first scale armor kit and my first kit from Zvezda.
 The tank represented by this kit is an IS-2 model 1944, which introduced a uniformly sloped front hull.
 Earlier IS-2s featured a section of frontal armor which steepened and created a vulnerability against incoming projectiles.
-An anti-aircraft machine gun was also added to the commander’s cupola.
+An anti-aircraft machine gun was also added to the commanderâ€™s cupola.

 This model is intended to be a snap kit, meaning that no glue should be required.
 Indeed, many of the pieces could simply be press-fitted and a few even required significant exertion.
 Some of the smaller parts tended to wobble in place and required gluing.
 I would highly recommend a fine pair of tweezers and quality cutters.
 A hobby knife might work but would likely damage the tinier parts.